 "A gamble"

-* Before being recognized by the prestigious award, you were "famous" as a "rejected" architect.
+* Before being recognized by a prestigious award, you were "famous" as a "rejected" architect.
 Why did artist Xuan Hinh agree to build the most important project of his life from your design, when he had previously worked with several famous architects?

-- Initially, artist Xuan Hinh sought out the best and most famous architects to design the Mother Goddess Museum, but the project was not successful.
+- Initially, artist Xuan Hinh sought the best and most famous architects to design the Mother Goddess Museum, but the project was not successful.
 He sought out architect Pho Duc Tung and Mr. Tung introduced me to him.

-Seeing that I had no reputation and had not built any projects, he still trusted me to work with me after I answered his question about what he would build this project with.
+Seeing that I had no reputation and had not built any project, he still trusted me to work with me after I answered his question about what he would build this project with.
 He liked my idea of building from old tiles.

 I am very grateful to Xuan Hinh for having faith in me when I had no achievements.
 He chose me as a gamble.
 He said he saw in me a single-mindedness, when I set my mind to something, I would not be affected by anything, just silently do it.